This article was updated on September 20, 2022

 This October, while the neighborhood kids are trying on their costumes and dreaming of candy, you may be thinking about how your small business can make the most of Halloween.
-While you're ideating ways to grow your business, don’t let this holiday pass you by without having a little fun.
+As you brainstorm ways to grow your business, remember to have a little fun.

 Throw a Halloween party